instedd/oasis/README.md

 1. Move to the `frontend` folder of the project
 2. Build the app with `yarn build`
 3. Deploy to firebase with `firebase deploy`

+Development Mode:
+1. Move to the `frontend` folder of the project
+2. Run `yarn start`